Blazam-App/docs.blazam.org/docsource/user/notifications.md

 panel within the Blazam web application.
 A highlight of unread message count will be displayed next to the Notifications button as they arrive.

+#### Browser Notifications
+Browser notifications leverage Progressive Web App (PWA) capabilities to send notifications directly to your browser, even when the Blazam tab is not active.
+These notifications appear as native system notifications on your device.
+They are triggered along witth in-app notifications.

+To enable browser notifications:
+1. Click on the `User Menu` button
+2. Select your notification settings
+3. Click the `BROWSER NOTIFICATIONS` button to enable browser push notifications

+Your browser will prompt you to allow notifications from Blazam.
+Once enabled, you'll receive real-time alerts for subscribed events even when not actively viewing the application.

 ### To Email
 Subscriptions set for email will send an email notification to the user's configured email address within Blazam (accessible from the `User Button` of each Blazam user).